 The status of the North Atlantic right whale population is of heightened concern and, therefore, merits additional analysis.
 As noted previously, elevated North Atlantic right whale mortalities began in June 2017 and there is an active UME.
 Overall, preliminary findings support human interactions, specifically vessel strikes and entanglements, as the cause of death for the majority of right whales.
-The proposed survey area overlaps a migratory corridor Biologically Important Area (BIA) for North Atlantic right whales (effective March-April and November-December) that extends from Massachusetts to Florida (LeBrecque et al., 2015).
-Off the coast of Delaware, this migratory BIA extends from the coast to beyond the shelf break.
-Due to the fact that that the proposed survey activities are temporary and the spatial extent of sound produced by the survey would be very small relative to the spatial extent of the available migratory habitat in the BIA, right whale migration is not expected to be impacted by the proposed survey.
+As noted previously, the proposed survey area overlaps a migratory corridor BIA for North Atlantic right whales.
+Due to the fact that the proposed survey activities are temporary and the spatial extent of sound produced by the survey would be very small relative to the spatial extent of the available migratory habitat in the BIA, right whale migration is not expected to be impacted by the proposed survey.
 Given the relatively small size of the ensonified area, it is unlikely that prey availability would be adversely affected by HRG survey operations.
-Required vessel strike avoidance measures will also decrease risk of ship strike during migration; no ship strike is expected to occur during Garden State's proposed activities.
-Additionally, only very limited take by Level B harassment of North Atlantic right whales has been requested and is being proposed by NMFS as HRG survey operations are required to maintain a 500 m EZ and shutdown if a North Atlantic right whale is sighted at or within the EZ.
-The 500 m shutdown zone for right whales is conservative, considering the Level B harassment isopleth for the most impactful acoustic source (i.e., GeoMarine Geo-Source 400 tip sparker) is estimated to be 141 m. and thereby minimizes the potential for behavioral harassment of this species.
+Required vessel strike avoidance measures will also decrease risk of ship strike during migration; no ship strike is expected to occur during Ocean Wind's proposed activities.
+Additionally, only very limited take by Level B harassment of North Atlantic right whales has been requested and is being proposed for authorization by NMFS as HRG survey operations are required to maintain a 500 m EZ and shutdown if a North Atlantic right whale is sighted at or within the EZ.
+The 500 m shutdown zone for right whales is conservative, considering the Level B harassment isopleth for the most impactful acoustic source (i.e., sparker) is estimated to be 141 m, and thereby minimizes the potential for behavioral harassment of this species.
 As noted previously, Level A harassment is not expected due to the small PTS zones associated with HRG equipment types proposed for use.
-NMFS does not anticipate North Atlantic right whales takes that would result from Garden State's proposed activities would impact annual rates of recruitment or survival.
+NMFS does not anticipate North Atlantic right whales takes that would result from Ocean Wind's proposed activities would impact annual rates of recruitment or survival.
 Thus, any takes that occur would not result in population level impacts.